 Keizer is a medium-sized city located in the state of Oregon.
-With a population of 37,895 people and six constituent neighborhoods, Keizer is the 14th largest community in Oregon.
+With a population of 39,157 people and seven constituent neighborhoods, Keizer is the 14th largest community in Oregon.

-The education level of Keizer citizens is a little higher than the average for US cities and towns: 24.56% of adults in Keizer have at least a bachelor's degree.
+The percentage of people in Keizer who are college-educated is somewhat higher than the average US community of 21.84%: 25.44% of adults in Keizer have at least a bachelor's degree.

-The per capita income in Keizer in 2010 was $23,990, which is upper middle income relative to Oregon, and middle income relative to the rest of the US.
-This equates to an annual income of $95,960 for a family of four.
+The per capita income in Keizer in 2018 was $31,274, which is middle income relative to Oregon and the nation.
+This equates to an annual income of $125,096 for a family of four.
 However, Keizer contains both very wealthy and poor people as well.

-Keizer is a somewhat ethnically-diverse city.
+Keizer is a very ethnically-diverse city.
 The people who call Keizer home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Keizer residents report their race to be White, followed by Asian.
 Keizer also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.36% of the city’s residents.
-Important ancestries of people in Keizer include Irish, English, European, and Italian.
+People of Hispanic or Latino origin account for 25.36% of the city’s residents.
+Important ancestries of people in Keizer include German, English, Irish, European, and French.

 The most common language spoken in Keizer is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Slavic languages.